adamrangwala/ai-human-generated-image-classifier/README.md

 # AI vs Human Image Classifier

-This Streamlit application uses a pre-trained Keras model to classify images as either AI-generated or human-created.
+This <a href="https://ai-human-generated-image-classifier-nagba8rmfff8dvfxwpzs8c.streamlit.app/"> Streamlit application </a> uses a pre-trained Keras model to classify images as either AI-generated or human-created.
 Upload an image, and the app will analyze it, displaying the classification result with a confidence percentage.

 ## Features